How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 The best option is to write the freebie delivery address and the full name of the freebie recipient in Latin.

-Translate Russian text into Latin will allow our free, simple and convenient service.
-When we order samples from foreign sites, we always do this and it's a freebie, not always of course :-), but it comes.
-So the way is correct.
+Our free, simple and convenient service will allow you to translate Russian text into Latin.
+When we order samples from foreign sites, we always do this and get a freebie, not always of course :-), but it comes.
+So the method is correct.

 What else to read